 Got a curious kitten, teething puppy, or a cord-chomping gremlin in the house?
 Chewed cables can mean shocks, burns, even fires—but you don’t need pricey gear to fix it.
-Below are three DIY Pet Cord Protector fixes under $10 you can build in minutes—each one boosts pet cable safety on a budget.
-They’re part of our growing library of diy pet projects for a safer, happier home.
+Below are three quick fixes under $10 you can build in minutes—each one boosts pet cable safety on a budget.
+They’re part of our DIY pet projects—see our DIY pet cord protector guide for more options.

 Key Takeaways for Pet Cable Safety